Ed, Edd n Eddy: The Mis-Edventures

-Ed, Edd n Eddy: The Mis-Edventures is a 2005 video game based on the Cartoon Network animated television series Ed, Edd n Eddy, developed by Artificial Mind and Movement and published by Midway.
+Ed, Edd n Eddy: The Mis-Edventures is a 2005 video game developed by Artificial Mind and Movement and published by Midway.
+Based on the Cartoon Network animated television series Ed, Edd n Eddy.
 It uses 3D platformer gameplay on home console and PC versions whereas the Game Boy Advance version is a 2D side-scrolling video game.
 The game's plot is loosely structured around six different stories with two bonus levels, each involving a scam by the titular trio to acquire enough money to buy jawbreakers, a plot that mirrors that of the animated series.

 It was announced on February 15, 2005, and released on October 31, 2005, for the PlayStation 2, Game Boy Advance, Xbox, GameCube, and Microsoft Windows, with the last three being released exclusively in North America.
 It is the second video game based on Ed, Edd n Eddy, succeeding Ed, Edd n Eddy: Jawbreakers! and preceding Ed, Edd n Eddy: Scam of the Century.